 I mean with an EPA- certified 108 miles-per-gallon equivalent (MPGe) city rating.
 As well as 100 MPGe combined rating.

-Over the course of five years, C-MAX Energi customers could save nearly $7,000 compared with the average new vehicle, according to the federal EPA label.
-Comparative savings could go even higher if the current trend of rising gas prices continues.
+Over the course of five years, C-MAX Energi customers could save nearly $7,000.
+For that’s compared with the average new vehicle.
+All according to the federal EPA label.
+Comparative savings could also go even higher.
+Especially if the current trend of rising gas prices continues.

-The C-MAX Energi’s 100 MPGe combined rating beats the Toyota Prius plug-in hybrid’s combined rating by 5 MPGe.
-With a starting price of $29,995, after federal tax credit and including destination and delivery costs, C-MAX Energi is expected to be America’s most affordable plug-in hybrid.
+The C-MAX Energi’s 100 MPGe combined rating beats the Toyota Prius plug-in hybrid’s combined rating.
+All most interestingly by 5 MPGe.
+With a starting price of $29,995, after federal tax credit.
+As well as destination and delivery costs.
+For the C-MAX Energi is now expected to be America’s most affordable plug-in hybrid.

-The U.S. Environmental Protection Agency rating places the C-MAX Energi in an elite group of production vehicles that have received EPA ratings of 100 MPGe or greater.
-This group includes the Ford Focus Electric at 110 MPGe in the city.
-The Fusion Energi plug-in hybrid, due out in early 2013, is projected to deliver 100+ MPGe.
+For this group includes the Ford Focus Electric at 110 MPGe in the city.
+The Fusion Energi plug-in hybrid is also due out in early 2013.
+It is also projected to deliver 100+ MPGe.
 The addition of the Fusion Energi will help create one of the industry’s most fuel-efficient car lineups.

-The C-MAX Energi joins the C-MAX Hybrid as part of Ford’s first hybrid-only dedicated line of vehicles.
-C-MAX Hybrid, available in dealerships this fall, is now officially EPA-certified at 47 mpg city, 47 mpg highway and 47 mpg combined – beating Toyota Prius v by up to 7 mpg.
+In conclusion, the C-MAX Energi joins the C-MAX Hybrid as part of Ford’s first hybrid-only dedicated line of vehicles.
+Furthermore the C-MAX Hybrid, available in dealerships this fall.
+Most noteworthy it is now officially EPA-certified at 47 mpg city.
+Finally, 47 mpg highway and 47 mpg combined.
+Thereby beating Toyota Prius v by up to 7 mpg.